Maple roasted salmon:

 Mix all but last ingredient in a bowl.
 Place the salmon skin side up in a baking pan just large enough to fit it snugly in one layer (if you have empty spaces, the liquids will burn).
 Pour the sauce evenly over the fish.
-Bake 15 to 18 minutes.
+Bake 15 to 18 minutes, or a drop longer, only until it feels firm and springy when poked with a finger.
 Transfer to a platter and pour the cooking juices over the fish.
 Serve hot, or at room temperature.
-Makes 8 main course servings, or a dozen ample first course servings.